isc-projects/kea/doc/sphinx/arm/config-backend.rst

    required by the particular Kea version using the :iscman:`kea-admin` tool, as described in :ref:`kea-admin`.

-:ischooklib:`libdhcp_cb_cmds.so`, which is available to ISC's paid support customers, provides a complete set of commands to manage the servers' configuration information within the database.
+:ischooklib:`libdhcp_cb_cmds.so` provides a complete set of commands to manage the servers' configuration information within the database.
 This library can be attached to both DHCPv4 and DHCPv6 server instances.
 While it is possible to manage the configuration information without :ischooklib:`libdhcp_cb_cmds.so`